 The interdisciplinary gathering was a joint effort of Boston College’s law and social work schools and was designed to promote conversation between lawyers and social workers who engage with immigrants, refugees, detainees, and their families, and who are shaping and reforming research, policy, and practice in the area of global migration.

-Author and psychological anthropologist Suarez-Orozco, the UCLA Wasserman Dean of the Graduate School of Education and Information Studies, talked about the global impact of inclusion and exclusion on migration.
+In his afternoon address, “Humanitarianism and Mass Migration,” author and psychological anthropologist Suárez-Orozco, the UCLA Wasserman Dean of the Graduate School of Education and Information Studies, talked about the global impact of inclusion and exclusion on migration.

 The latter immediately debunked the prevailing narrative about refugees, saying the problem lies not with the them but with the systems and lack of leadership they confront.
 “I don’t think we have a refugee crisis,” he stressed.
 “I think we have a management crisis.
 I think we have a spiritual crisis, but 7 million people should be able to figure out a way of supporting and making sense of 68 million.”

-Callahan agreed and added another perspective.
-“We have a crisis of narrative,” he said.
-“The false narrative that’s going around is the real crisis that many of us face.”
+Callahan agreed and added that we have a crisis of narrative.
+“The false narrative that’s going around is the real crisis that many of us face,” he said.

 Among the other dozen or so conference topics were international approaches to migration control, whether migration helps or hurts the national labor market, new models of interdisciplinary collaboration, and immigrant rights and public benefits.